MarcoMorawec/startuphackme/README.md

 - make the domain work - F*ing finally!
 - make lesson link being active based on time from sign-up - done
 - re-direct user to lesson detail page after sign-up/sign-in - done
+- em dash (extended dash for twitter) - done

-- Make the CMS easier to user (place form fields where they will shop up on the page)
+- Make the CMS easier to user (place form fields where they will show up on the page)
 - Install Google Analytics - exclude internal traffic via cookie